jawlitkp/spinnaker-kubernetes/README.md

 # Details

-This is a collection of scripts and a docker-compose file that helps streamline setting up Spinnaker.
+This is a collection of scripts and a docker-compose file that helps streamline setting up Spinnaker and connecting to a local kubernetes cluster.

 `config.py` pulls the the most recent configs from the metapackage config folder.
 It then injects various config options needed to be able to run each service in an independant container.
 This is helpful because as config files change, they will not be overwritten and break.
 Once the configs are injected they are saved to a config folder.
 These configs are then the "source of truth" if they need to be modified further. `config.py` also builds the most recent version of deck, and sets up settings.js to point to the correct bakery and gate endpoints.